jtsextonMITRE/nccoe-tls-visibility/source/E_Build_Implementation.rst

 TLS connection to the second TLS connection while passing the clear text of the traffic to the Real-time Analytics Platform.
 Finally, the middlebox registers the ephemeral session key for each secondary connection with the Key Governance Platform.
-The post facto analytics platform can retrieve the ephemeral keys by querying the Key Governance Platform using the client's random identifier for the TLS session to be decrypted.
+The post-facto analytics platform can retrieve the ephemeral keys by querying the Key Governance Platform using the client's random identifier for the TLS session to be decrypted.
 The descriptive detail for active inspection using